Index

 Critique as a core skill, not a soft one.

 The mentorship model has to shift from "let me show you how to build this" to "let me show you how to tell if this is good."
-That's a harder thing to teach.
-But it's the thing that will matter.
+That's harder to teach.
+It's also the thing that will matter.

 Holding the line

-Design systems are, at their core, an exercise in saying no. No, we don't need to change that font weight.
+Design systems are, at heart, an exercise in saying no. No, we don't need to change that font weight.
 No, that component doesn't belong in the shared library.
-No, that shortcut will cost us more than it saves.
+No, that shortcut will cost more than it saves.

 When the cost of saying yes drops to nearly zero, the discipline of saying no becomes the most valuable skill on the team.
-Not because change is bad, but because undisciplined change is how systems rot.
-Slowly, one reasonable-sounding addition at a time, until the system serves nobody well.
+Undisciplined change is how systems rot: slowly, one reasonable-sounding addition at a time, until the system serves nobody well.

 Taste is how you see it coming.
-Discernment is how you prevent it.
-Neither of those can be automated — they require the kind of accumulated judgment that only comes from caring about the work long enough to develop a point of view.
+Discernment is how you stop it.
+Neither can be automated.
+They take the kind of accumulated judgment that only comes from caring about the work long enough to develop a point of view.

 The agents will keep getting better at building.
 The question is whether we'll get better at knowing what to build.